 Whitetails do not get the respect in Montana they deserve and many times farmers view them as nuisance animals that feed on their forage or crops.
-Whitetails occupy Riparian lands around rivers and streams.
+Whitetails occupy riparian lands around rivers and streams.
 They will spend their entire lives in willow thickets and other cover along these streams.
 There isn’t the extensive effort in growing big antlers on Montana hunting ranches like many other states but you will still find whitetails in the 140-160 class and you will find they field dress at much heavier weights than whitetails in the South.
-Because many Montana farmers view whitetails as an annoyance more than a money making opportunity hunters find the hunting pressure lower.
+Because many Montana farmers view whitetails as an annoyance more than a money-making opportunity, hunters find the hunting pressure lower.
 Properties that hold whitetails are normally going to be more pricey.
 Not because of the whitetails but normally because you find them in areas with creeks and rivers that have water rights that are very valuable.
 There is an opportunity here for an additional revenue source that many are not considering.
-Many hunting ranches in many states are charging $3000+ to shoot nice whitetail bucks.
+Many hunting ranches in many states are charging $3,000+ to shoot nice whitetail bucks.
 With better management, antlers could be competitive with other states and substantially boost Montana farms and hunting ranches bottom lines!

 Many people don’t know just how good Montana waterfowl hunting can be.
 Montana has two flyways in the state.
 Both the Central and Pacific flyways come through the state offering many species of ducks and a big population of Canadian Geese.
-Hunting lands for sale in Montana have good food sources with farmers fields and plenty of water with rivers, creeks, lakes and sloughs.
-While hunting land for sale in Montana that has waterfowl hunting can be pricey due to river frontage you can also find property that is flood prone and marshy that may hold great numbers of waterfowl and may have little agricultural use driving down the cost per acre.
-If you have a world class waterfowl property that gives you opportunities at multiple species and both duck and geese it is the principle of improve it and they will come!
+Hunting lands for sale in Montana have good food sources with farmers fields and plenty of water with rivers, creeks, lakes, and sloughs.
+While hunting land for sale in Montana that has waterfowl hunting can be pricey due to river frontage you can also find a property that is flood prone and marshy that may hold great numbers of waterfowl and may have little agricultural use driving down the cost per acre.
+If you have a world class waterfowl property that gives you opportunities for multiple species and both duck and geese it is the principle of improving it and they will come!
 Which means improve the habitat, give them ample food and watch the change happen.

 You can find Montana mule deer anywhere in the state.
 Mule deer hunting has suffered in other states like Colorado but Montana mule deer hunting is still incredibly good.
 You will find multiple entries every year in the record books from Montana ranches.
 They are geographically diverse and can be found in the mountains, rolling hills or in the sagebrush.
-30” spreads are not uncommon and due to the unpopulated nature of Montana, Mule deer should continue to thrive unlike many more populated states.
+30” spreads are not uncommon and due to the unpopulated nature of Montana, Mule deer should continue to thrive, unlike many more populated states.
 Many people covet the challenge of mule deer hunting and I can’t disagree it is challenging and very rewarding and you get to see some beautiful Montana hunting ranches.
 I always recommend hunting mule deer during the rut.
 It is the one time a year the big mule deer bucks let their guard down.
 Be prepared for long walks and lots of glassing.

 Elk are what most Montana hunters talk about when considering hunting land for sale in Montana.
 There are over 20,000 elk harvested in the State of Montana every year.
 Some of the biggest elk taken every year are in Montana.
-Even with the introduction of wolves in Montana that have impacted the population there are still incredible opportunities for elk hunting in Montana.
+Even with the introduction of wolves in Montana that have impacted the population, there are still incredible opportunities for elk hunting in Montana.
 Be it public or private lands elk are abundant all over the state.
 Elk are what most hunters are searching for when they put in the search term Montana hunting lands for sale.
-Even in areas that you think would not hold elk there are still pockets.
+Even in areas that you think would not hold elk, there are still pockets with dense populations.
 This is what people searching for hunting land for sale in Montana and elk hunting can sometimes find an area holding elk that might still be reasonably priced.
 If you find the right situation, hunting land in Montana can give a great financial return that brings great memories!

 Types of Hunting Properties for Sale in Montana